 The NCJLA coordinates USL Level 1, 2 and 3 clinics as a service for the NorCal region.
 Please see Section 24 Special Events and Jamborees for more information.
 Additionally, the insurance coverages for USL Member Coaches versus USL Certified Coaches varies.
 To Learn more: US Lacrosse Certification.

 Please see below for optional coaches education courses.
 The NCJLA highly recommends that clubs adopt a coaches education policy that addresses the diversity, inclusion, equity and safety initiatives.
 The NCJLA Board of Directors supports the development of these goals at the local club level.
 Should your club need guidance on these activities please email

 NCJLA Requirements Detail

-* SafeSport Online Course is required by USL and must be completed before attempting to take Age Level Rules Tests or USL Coaches Education Clinic or online course.
+- * SafeSport Online Course is required by USL and must be completed before attempting to take Age Level Rules Tests or USL Coaches Education Clinic or online course.